 Round atelectasis, also known as folded lung, or Blesovsky syndrome, is a form of pulmonary collapse associated with pleural thickening that has been described mostly in asbestos-exposed workers.
 If you have been exposed to asbestos in the past, in either industrial or military settings, you are right to be concerned about your health.
-Be vigilant about identifying symptoms of an asbestos-related illness, and seek help as a matter of urgency.

 It can take 20-50 years for asbestos-related diseases to develop, that’s why it’s so important to keep vigilant with your health, identify potential symptoms early, and talk to your doctor immediately about your history with asbestos.
 Round, spindle-, or wedge-shaped opacities with hazy, irregular borders are apparent on chest X-rays generally at least 10 years after the first exposure to asbestos.
 Veterans, factory workers, construction workers, electricians, insulators, railroad workers, shipyard workers, and other industrial workers typically have faced the greatest exposure and thus should take serious precautions.